 Now, we can move on to more detailed explanations.

 Polaris has extra low power modes compared to OpenTracker and also an ultra-low-power mode that consumes as low as 30uA at 12V.
+Active mode current is also considerably lower than OpenTracker, with less than 10mA when idle (excluding modem current).

 Arduino compatible, Python programmable